404GamerNotFound/migration_script_wordpress_installation/README.md

 - **Import SQL Dump:** Manages the importation of the WordPress database dump into MySQL, ensuring the data is replicated on the backup server.
 - **Update Domain in Database:** Adjusts references from the old domain to the new domain within the database, aligning links and references with the new environment.
 - **Update Domain in Files:** Searches through WordPress files, updating any occurrence of the old domain with the new domain to ensure site consistency.

-## General Guidelines

-- Confirm you have the necessary permissions for script execution and database/file access.
-- Conduct a backup of your database and files before running scripts that alter data.
-- Customize the script variables (e.g., database credentials, file paths, domain names) to suit your backup server's specific configuration.

 This guide aims to provide a clear method for utilizing the provided scripts to establish a WordPress backup server.
 For additional information or guidance, feel free to reach out.